ShiroiBara/LFS-11.2-systemd-with-EFI-and-pacman/README.md

 LANG=en_US.UTF-8
 ````

-**Note:**" When you start build `python` as pacman package, make sure what you have mounted `/dev/shm` as it done in BLFS book, otherwise you can't
+**Note:** When you start building `python` as pacman package, make sure what you have mounted `/dev/shm` as it done in BLFS book, otherwise you can't
-build `js-91` package in BLFS book.
-I don't know is it bug related or host system (I'm using arch linux as host), but I strongly recommending you do this
-command to mount `/dev/shm` before you start building python:
+build `js-91` package later in BLFS book.
+I don't know is it bug related or host system (I'm using arch linux as host), but I'm strongly recommend you do this command to mount `/dev/shm` before you start building python:

 ````
 mount -t tmpfs devshm /dev/shm